-5. Must meet such standards for modifications to the home when state and local building or housing code standards are applicable; and Vehicle Adaptations/Vehicle Lift Providers must be currently licensed as a specialty vehicle with accreditation for Structural Vehicle Modifier in the state licensure.
+Assistive Technology/Specialized Medical Equipment and Supplies Must meet all applicable vendor standards and requirements for manufacturing, design and installation of technological equipment and supplies.
+Enrolled agency Provider Type 17: Assistive Devices Specialty 91: Assistive Devices Must meet any state or local requirements for licensure or certification for the work performed, as well as the person performing the service (i.e., building contractors, plumbers, electricians, or engineers); Must meet such standards for modifications to the home when state and local building or housing code standards are applicable; and Vehicle Adaptations/Vehicle Lift Providers must be currently licensed as a specialty vehicle with accreditation for Structural Vehicle Modifier in the state licensure.
 Vehicle modification providers must meet the following requirements: Must be enrolled as a Medicaid environmental modifications provider; Must comply with all applicable local (city or parish) occupational license(s); and All services shall be provided in accordance with applicable State or local requirements.

-Enrolled agency Assistive Technology/Specialized Medical Equipment and Supplies Must meet all applicable vendor standards and requirements for manufacturing, design and installation of technological equipment and supplies.
-Provider Type 17: Assistive Devices Specialty 91: Assistive Devices Personal Emergency Response Systems Must meet all applicable vendor requirements, federal, stat parish and local laws for installation.
-Specialty 90: Personal Emergency Response Systems (Waiver) Enrolled agency Provider Type 42:
+Personal Emergency Response Systems Must meet all applicable vendor requirements, federal, state, parish and local laws for installation.
+Enrolled agency Provider Type 16: Personal Emergency Response Systems Specialty 90: Personal Emergency Response Systems (Waiver) Transportation- Community Access Must maintain the state minimum automobile liability insurance coverage, have a current state inspection sticker, and have a current valid driver's license.
+Enrolled agency Provider Type 42: Friends and Family